lucyzimmo/LeadershipInfluence/technicalplan.md

 - Optimization algorithms (linear programming, etc.)
 - A/B testing infrastructure for validating models

-**Important**: These features enhance strategic clarity, not electoral prediction.
-They help leaders make better decisions about where to invest effort, not predict election outcomes.

 ## What would you build next — and why?

 ### 1. Database & Materialized Metrics (Highest Priority)